Unchpokable/Audiosurf-Tweaker/README.md

 # Audiosurf Tweaker
 ---
 ## What is it?
-- Audiosurf Twekaer - A tool for managing Audiosurf textures and color presets.
+- Audiosurf Twekaer - A tool for managing Audiosurf textures, color presets and even community server patches.
 Also, tweaker can interact with audiosurf to use some uncommon configurations

 ---
 ## Installation guide